augustss/verse-semantics/Book/docs/00_overview.md

 Verse code follows consistent formatting patterns to emphasize readability.

-Use 4-space indentation for code blocks.
+Use four spaces to indent code blocks.
 The colon introduces a block, with subsequent lines indented:

 <!--NoCompile-->
 ```verse